vvscode/docs/docs/tutorials/tutorials-java/tutorial-java-install.md

 ## Installing the SDK locally

+It is possible to download and use the Java SDK manually by [downloading a pre-built jar file](https://repo1.maven.org/maven2/com/sinch/sdk-sms/1.0.3/).

 Please have [Maven](http://maven.apache.org/download.html) install in your environment in advance.

-[Clone the source code](https://github.com/sinch/sinch-java-sms), and install the library like so.
+[Clone the source code](https://github.com/sinch/sinch-java-sms), and install the library.

 ```javascript
 git clone https://github.com/sinch/sinch-java-sms.git